cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/eval/README.md

-# Installation and Usage Guide

-This guide provides step-by-step instructions to set up and run the project.

 ## Introduction

-This README is for the evaluation of the PR Review Agntcy multi-agent MAA.
-The evaluation process relies on a reference dataset or repository.
-It extracts data from the repository, replays the pull requests (PRs) of the reference dataset/repository, and requests Alfred to review them.
-Once the review is complete, the system extracts the data and uses a Large Language Model (LLM) as a judge to create a rating of how good the review is.
-Finally, a quick report is generated based on the rating.
+This eval/ subdirectory contains a tool designed to **evaluate the performance of the Multi-Agent Pull Request (PR) Reviewer**.
+The evaluation tool allows you to test and analyze the Multi-Agent PR Reviewer by replaying the history of any (Terraform) Git repository and then using "LLM-as-a-judge" to evaluate the results.

+### How It Works

+1. **Repository History Replay:** The tool extracts the historical pull requests (PRs) from a reference repository and replays every commit within each PR.
+2. **Automated Review:** For each replayed PR, the Multi-Agent PR Reviewer provides an automated review.
+3. **Quality Assessment:** A Large Language Model (LLM) acts as an independent judge to evaluate the quality of the reviews provided by the Multi-Agent system.
+4. **Report Generation:** The results are summarized into a report, giving a performance rating for the PR reviewer.

-## Prerequisites
+## Prerequisites for the eval tool

 1. Install [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) and install Python 3.12.9
    ```bash